Eldar Ryazanov: Illness and death

 Ryazanov had an acute ischemic stroke in November 2014.
 He was admitted to a Moscow hospital on 21 November 2015 due to shortness of breath.
 He died around midnight on 30 November 2015, of heart and lung failure, at the age of 88.

 Legacy

 Ryazanov was one of the most successful film directors of the Soviet Union, and his films are still well-known in the post-USSR landscape.
 The Irony of Fate is still aired every December 31 in most post-USSR countries, except for Ukraine since the 2014 Revolution of Dignity.
 A street in Moscow was named after him in 2017, and a museum and memorial dedicated to his memory was opened on the site of his childhood home in Samara.

+Criticism

+In his book "Nepoladki v russkom dome" Sergey Kara-Murza wrote that "Ryazanov and the artists close to him, consumed by anti-Soviet feeling, lovingly reflected and thereby in many ways created a certain social and spiritual world - and this world turned out to be possible only when it was surrounded and protected by the crude structures of the Soviet way of life."